Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * For entry points that involve a multi-part operation, the operation state type (`psa_XXX_operation_t`) is replaced by a driver-specific operation state type (*prefix*`_XXX_operation_t`).

 Some entry points are grouped in families that must be implemented as a whole.
-If a driver supports a entry point family, it must provide all the entry points in the family.
+If a driver supports an entry point family, it must provide all the entry points in the family.

 #### General considerations on driver entry point parameters

 Buffer parameters for driver entry points obey the following conventions:

 * An input buffer has the type `const uint8_t *` and is immediately followed by a parameter of type `size_t` that indicates the buffer size.
 * An output buffer has the type `uint8_t *` and is immediately followed by a parameter of type `size_t` that indicates the buffer size.
-A third parameter of type `size_t *` is provided to report the actual buffer size if the function succeeds.
+A third parameter of type `size_t *` is provided to report the actual length of the data written in the buffer if the function succeeds.
 * An in-out buffer has the type `uint8_t *` and is immediately followed by a parameter of type `size_t` that indicates the buffer size.
-Note that the buffer size does not change.
+In-out buffers are only used when the input and the output have the same length.

 Buffers of size 0 may be represented with either a null pointer or a non-null pointer.